linceln/Movie/README.md

 # Movie
-Movies information from Douban API.
+Movies information from Douban API with Material Design.